mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

 If you have a lot of post-build phases with shell scripts, you probably want some of those to be executed only when you really need it.
 Have you ever seen hundreds of dSYMs uploaded to [Crashlytics](https://try.crashlytics.com/) because that small shell script phase was executed each time a developer would hit `Cmd + B`?
 That's just one example.

-No matter how sophisticated your is your use of _xcconfigs_, you'll eventually want to build an app overriding some of build settings from command line.
+No matter how sophisticated is your use of _xcconfigs_, you'll eventually want to build an app overriding some of build settings from command line.
 That's often the case in CI setup, where you want to build with another provisioning profile, sign with another signing identity, etc. Going into the code and changing _xcconfig_ manually doesn't work for CI and it's too manual.
 Having dozens of targets with _xcconfigs_ that differ in one or two lines is another not so pleasant experience.

 Back to shell scripts as custom build phases.
 Given that you have half a dozen of those, you will want to reuse them for other projects as well.
 Does copy-paste feel right?
 It should not and that's yet another reason to see how building iOS projects can be taken to the next level.